hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/4 - Partitioning.md

 - **Indexes:** Can you keep core indexes small?
 - **Hot path:** Can Service Level Objective (SLO) critical queries hit only the core?

-**SLO query**: A query that is part of a Service Level Objective (SLO), meaning its performance is subject to explicit targets (e.g., 95% of requests must finish under 200 ms).
+**SLO critical query**: A query that is part of a Service Level Objective (SLO), meaning its performance is subject to explicit targets (e.g., 95% of requests must finish under 200 ms).
 These queries usually define the “hot path” of an application and guide design choices like indexing or partitioning.

-*Example of an SLO query*
+*Example of an SLO query*\
 Suppose the service level objective is: 95% of user lookups by email must finish within 100 ms.
 In PostgreSQL, that translates into a very common query like:
 ```sql